 However, despite the recognized benefits, research on the influence of line sowing on growth dynamics and yield performance of onion under local conditions remains limited [17].
 A clear understanding of its impact on morphological traits and yield attributes is essential for recommending improved cultural practices to farmers.
 Therefore, the present study was undertaken to evaluate the effect of line sowing on the growth dynamics and yield performance of onion (Allium cepa L.) in Bangladesh [18].
 By comparing line sowing with traditional broadcasting methods, the research seeks to provide empirical data on the advantages of line sowing in terms of plant growth parameters, yield components, and overall productivity [19].
 The findings are expected to know the growth and bulb of onion production and to know size and weight of the single fruit of the onion through line sowing that can enhance onion production and contribute to the economic well-being of farmers.

-2. material and methods
+2. materialS and methods

 2.1 Experimental Site